trilinos/Trilinos/README.md

 Build](https://scan.coverity.com/projects/1680/badge.svg)](https://scan.coverity.com/projects/1680)

-The Trilinos Project is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multi-physics engineering and scientific problems.
+The Trilinos Project is an effort to develop algorithms and enabling technologies within an object oriented software framework for the solution of large-scale, complex multi-physics engineering and scientific problems.
 A unique design feature of Trilinos is its focus on packages.